 The aim of regular adjustments is to release more stress than your body is being subjected to between appointments helping you to not only cope better with the stresses of your current life, but dealing with the stresses of the past, too.
 As a result objective and subjective changes occur and healing is enabled on a deeper level.

 One of the ways in which your body can be seen to work better is that it becomes more efficient and effective at healing itself: as your body starts to work better and objective changes become less marked, healing and associated subjective changes start to occur.
 These might include reduced symptoms, or a decreased reliance on medication, are identified as changes in how you feel and reflect that healing is occurring, or has occurred.
-Subjective changes typically start in 1-4 appointments.
+With most patients I usually start to see objective and subjective changes within the first month.
 The amount of change (the rate of healing) is greatly affected by:

 What’s going on within you